Walcheren Campaign: Campaign

 At the time of the initial landings, the French forces were characterized by a divided command over a motley crew of units manned by soldiers of many nationalities spanning French-occupied Europe.
 There were a few French units among those present considered to be of inferior quality as they were manned by the physically infirm and dregs of the training depots.

 However, on 10 August 1809, as reinforcements began flowing into the invasion zone, Napoleon approved the appointment of Marshal Jean-Baptiste Bernadotte, the Prince of Ponte Corvo, who had recently resigned his command after incurring Napoleon's displeasure at the Battle of Wagram as overall commander of the invasion zone.

 Bernadotte had returned to Paris and was sent to defend the Netherlands by the council of ministers.
 His arrival gave the French a much-needed unity of command and he brought with him a genius for organization and training.
 Bernadotte led the reinforced and reorganized French forces competently and although the British had captured Flushing on the day of his arrival to the war zone after a ferocious bombardment, and the surrounding towns on 15 August, he had already ordered the French fleet to Antwerp and heavily reinforced the city.
-The French numbers were such that the main objective for the British, Antwerp, was now out of reach.
-The expedition was called off in early September.
-Around 12,000 troops stayed on Walcheren, but by October only 5,500 remained fit for duty.
+By this time the French had already managed to concentrate up to 40,000 men in Antwerp and put the main forts of the Upper Scheldt into a defensive state.
+A rapid and decisive forward movement might still have saved the expedition, but instead, Lord Chatham confined himself to aimless skirmishing with the forts of the Upper Scheldt, bombarded Cadzand and Fort Terneuzen, and finally, on 26 August, convened a council of war.
+At this council, it became clear that an advance on Antwerp was utterly impossible, as the French (under Bernadotte) had already managed to concentrate nearly 100,000 men there.
+Both the French numbers and defences were such that the main objective for the British, Antwerp, was now out of reach.
+The British began a staged withdrawal to Walcheren.